stateful/runme/README.md

 $ runme help
 ```

+## Examples

+You can find an exhaustive list of examples in the [official Runme documentation](https://runme.dev/examples) with examples demonstrating various use cases of Runme.

 ## Feedback

 Let us know what you think via GitHub issues or submit a PR.
 Join the conversation [on Discord](https://discord.gg/MFtwcSvJsk).
 We're looking forward to hear from you.